 Another important aspect is setting realistic goals.
 Depression usually breeds feelings of inadequacy, while anxiety takes those feelings one step further to dread failure.
 To alleviate this feeling of anxiety and regain control over your day, try breaking up the tasks into smaller, more achievable steps.

-It’s also to try to build in a support system.
+It’s also to try to build a support system.
 Have friends, family, or support groups that understand your condition.
 It will help to have someone to talk to alleviate the feeling of isolation that is often present with depression with emotional distress.

 Coping with Setbacks and Preventing Relapse